osuAkatsuki/bancho.py/README.md

 ### Features

-- Fully functional multiplayer, spectator, leaderboards, score submission, and most other features of an osu! server.
+- Fully functional multiplayer, spectator, leaderboards, score submission, osu!direct and most other features that you'd expect.
 - Undergoing active development; an osu! server has always been a large goal of mine, so motivation is very high.
 - Clean and concise code, easy to make small modifications & add to the codebase; designed around this idea.